fatihyildizli/FYCrawler/README.md

 #        Access on:           https://fycrawler.herokuapp.com/

 #        Backend Full API Documentation Swagger Access on: https://spiderfy.herokuapp.com/swagger-ui.html
+-  ( Backend Side is private Repository 😉 ) If you want to use, You will be able to use all methods according to  SwaggerUI.

+⚠️ No data is stored.

 [![GitHub stars](https://img.shields.io/github/stars/fatihyildizli/FYCrawler.svg)](https://github.com/fatihyildizli/FYCrawler/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/fatihyildizli/FYCrawler.svg)](https://github.com/fatihyildizli/FYCrawler/network/members)